Richmond Hill is proud to be a

-Richmond Hill is proud to be a 'Bird Friendly City'!
+'Bird Friendly City'!
 Our community has many unique natural features, including wetlands, kettle lakes and forests that make it a haven for wildlife.
 Thanks to our ongoing care and protection of our natural environment, more than 115 bird species call our community home.

-Great Blue Heron (Zhashagi) - 456 votes |
+| Great Blue Heron (Zhashagi) |

-Standing almost one metre tall and with a wingspan of up to two metres, the Great Blue Heron is the largest Heron in North America.
+Great Blue Heron’s, or Zhashagi in Anishinaabe, stand almost one metre tall and have a wingspan of up to two metres; they are the largest Heron in North America.
 It has greyish-blue feathers on its body, a white head with a black stripe on each side, a yellow-orange dagger-sharp beak, and a long neck and legs.

 Herons can be seen standing perfectly still or slowly wading into wetlands and ponds ready to snatch up a fish at places like Newberry Park, Richmond Green and Rumble Pond to name just a few.
-They breed locally in large congregations called ‘rookeries’, but fly south when the cold weather hits and water starts to freeze.
+They breed locally in large congregations called ‘rookeries’,

 Fun Facts*